kodi-pvr/pvr.vuplus/README.md

 Note: the config file can contain as many mappings as is required.
 Currently genres are extracted by looking for text between square brackets, e.g. [TV Drama], or for major, minor genres using a dot (.) to separate [TV Drama.
 Soap Opera].
 The config file maps the text to a kodi DVB genre ID.
 If the full text cannot be matched it attempts to match just the major genre, i.e. "TV Drama" in the previous example.
 If a mapping cannot be found the text between the brackets will be used instead.
 However there will be no colouring in the Kodi EPG in this case.

 ## Appendix

+### Manual Steps to rebuild the addon on MacOSX

+The following steps can be followed manually instead of using the `build-install-mac.sh` in the root of the addon repo after the [initial addon build](#build-tools-and-initial-addon-build) has been completed.

+**To rebuild the addon after changes**

+1. `rm tools/depends/target/binary-addons/.installed-macosx*`
+2. `make -j$(getconf _NPROCESSORS_ONLN) -C tools/depends/target/binary-addons ADDONS="pvr.vuplus" ADDON_SRC_PREFIX=$HOME`

+or

+1. `cd tools/depends/target/binary-addons/macosx*`
+2. `make`

+**Copy the addon to the Kodi addon directory on Mac**

+1. `rm -rf "$HOME/Library/Application Support/Kodi/addons/pvr.vuplus"`
+2. `cp -rf $HOME/xbmc/addons/pvr.vuplus "$HOME/Library/Application Support/Kodi/addons"`

 ### Logging detailed